JohnnytheShark/Java/Notes.md

 */

 ## Semicolons matter

 Remember to end commands with a ; as whitespace is ignored in Java.
 A ; ends a command and allows a new one to get started.

 ## Compilation

 Java is a compiled programming language.
-A .java file is transformed into byte code by a compiler before it is executed by a JVM
+A .java file is transformed into byte code by a compiler before it is executed by a Java Virtual Machine (JVM)

+### Compiling a java file we can use the command:
+javac

+Once a .java file is compiled it will give you a class component that we can execute with java ClassName